pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Unique constraints

-> TLDR: SQLite tables cannot have "UNIQUE" constraints on their columns in order to allow
+> TL;DR: SQLite tables cannot have `UNIQUE` constraints on their columns in order to allow
 > for distributed creation of records.

 Tables with unique constraints on their columns, other than on the primary key, cannot be